GeRDI-Project/GerdiKubed_Operations/README.md

 This playbook makes sure the latest GeRDI version is deployed on a cron basis

 This playbook will only work if a file "registry_config" is on the root of the system (needed to seed the registry credentials as a secret to k8s).
 See [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-## k8s-proxyworkaround.yml

-Right now we don't have a loadbalancer to terminate TLS encryption.
-This playbook is a workaround in setting up a nginx webserver to redirect URLs to fixed K8s IPs and to terminate TLS.